KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 }
 ```

 Calculations and fallbacks are handled by Sass.
 What about pushing things a little further by enabling some sort of flag for IE8 instead of always outputing the PX line?
-Let's say you are using this in a constantly evolving project or in a library or something.
+Let’s say you are using this in a constantly evolving project or in a library or something.
 You might want to easily enable or disable IE8 support.

 Simple enough: wrap the PX line in a conditional statement (`@if`) depending on a boolean you initialize either at the top of your stylesheet or in a configuration file.